 Love our Mid Century DIY Daybed?
 Check out a few of our home decor projects from our archives below —

 - Tiled Backyard Patio Before & After

 - DIY Shibori Throw Pillow

 - Drill and screws for mounting plates

-While those are drying, screw the metal mounting plates to each of the four corner of the twin bed foundation.
+- While the legs are drying, screw the metal mounting plates to each of the 4 corners of the twin bed foundation.
 Our bed's foundation consists of a wooden bottom and grey fabric cover, which made it easy to attach legs to.